Attendance at Classes

 In addition to GPA, students also must be making adequate progress toward the degree to have satisfactory academic standing.
 Therefore, students who have an excessive number of course withdrawals for two consecutive semesters will have their records reviewed by the Academic Standing Committee.
 Excessive number of course withdrawals is defined as 50% or greater of the student’s course load.
 After review, a student may be academically dismissed from the University if it is determined that they are not making adequate progress.
 Students with excessive withdrawals who would like to remain or become resident students must appeal to the Director of Residence Life for permission to do so.

-A student whose cumulative GPA is below that required for satisfactory academic standing may petition the Committee on Academic Standing not to count one semester’s work in the cumulative GPA.
+A student may petition the Committee on Academic Standing not to count one semester’s work in the cumulative GPA.
 The grades and courses taken during that semester would remain on the transcript.
 No credits earned during the discounted semester would apply toward the number of credits required for graduation.
-The student has to repeat the semester, either at summer sessions elsewhere or on campus.
-A student would be able to “declare amnesty” only once in his/her career at Arcadia.
+However, if a student passes any courses fulfilling AUC requirements during the discounted semester, those AUC requirements will be applied.
+A student would be able to apply for amnesty after completing at least one semester in good academic standing.
+A student can only be granted “academic amnesty” once in his/her academic career at Arcadia.

 The Dean’s Distinguished Honor List and Dean’s Honor List recognize students who have attained high GPAs during the previous term.
 “Term” is defined as a semester for full-time students (12 earned credits or more) and the previous 12-month period (including summer) for part-time students.
 Part-time students must have earned a minimum of 12 credits during the previous 12-month period to qualify for either Honor List.
 Students are placed on the Dean’s Distinguished Honor List with a term GPA of 3.90 to 4.0.
 The Dean’s Honor List consists of students with a term GPA of 3.67 to 3.89.